Walgreens The Thread

 Prevention and treatment for a milk allergy vs. lactose intolerance

-The only way to prevent an allergic reaction to milk is to avoid milk-containing products.
+The only way to prevent an allergic reaction to milk is to avoid milk and milk-containing products.
 An over-the-counter antihistamine may be able to help with a mild allergic reaction.
-For an anaphylactic reaction, the treatment is a rescue medication called epinephrine (EpiPen) and immediate medical evaluation.
+For an anaphylactic reaction, the treatment is a rescue medication called epinephrine and emergency medical care.
+People with a milk allergy may be prescribed an epinephrine auto-injector (EpiPen, Adrenaclick, others) to carry with them at all times.

 Prevention and treatment for lactose intolerance depend on the cause and severity of the intolerance.
 If the lactose intolerance is caused by an underlying injury or infection, treating the issue may help.
-Otherwise, the most common route of prevention is to consume less lactose.
-Some over-the-counter lactose intolerance medications, such as Lactaid, contain the lactase enzyme and can help to digest food containing lactose.
+Otherwise, the most common route of easing symptoms of lactose intolerance is to consume less lactose.
+Some over-the-counter lactose intolerance medications, such as Lactaid, contain the lactase enzyme and may help digest food containing lactose.

 What do I do if I think I have a milk allergy or lactose intolerance?